As promised, I am contributing to raising awareness for Down Syndrome by participating in

 It's the month that in Times Square, pictures of our sweet kids will be shown on their jumbotron.

-It's the month people all over will participate in a Buddy Walk
+It's the month people all over will participate in a Buddy Walk.

 It's a great month to promote the National Down Syndrome Society!